prashantkr2601/Stock-Prices-Prediction-Based-on-Social-Influence-Historic-Data/README.md

         variety of political and economic issues, as well as changes in leadership, investor attitude, and a variety of other factors.
-Stock price forecasting based only on historical data and textual information has shown to be ineffective [1].
+Stock price forecasting based only on historical data and textual information has shown to be ineffective.
 Investor views and mood about the overall financial markets, particularly specific sectors and assets, are measured by market sentiment.
 Hence Stock market price is a challenging issue and needs to be resolved in optimized way.
       </p>